cloudmesh/technologies/chapters/tech/opennebula.md

 The *storage manager* provides highly available and reliable storage service.
-It hides underlying physical storage details from the user and makes the storage system easy manageable.
+It hides underlying physical storage details from the user and makes the storage system easily manageable.

-The *image manager* is responsible for creating, deleting, cloning VM images, and the listing the current images.
-Users can share the images which they created to other users or publish it for public use.
+The *image manager* is responsible for creating, deleting, cloning VM images, and listing the current images.
+Users can share the images they created with other users or publish them for public use.

 The *information manager* monitors and provides information about the system including VM states, physical servers, and underlying devices.
 VM monitoring depends on the used hypervisor, so each hypervisor might not provide the same information.